What does environmental justice mean to you?

 At the Wilma Dykeman Legacy, we are launching an initiative to learn about what environmental justice means to YOU.
 What does it feel like?
 What does it look like?
 What is your vision?
 Throughout most of hunter-gathering human history, environmental justice was largely dictated by nature itself, and the concept didn’t exist; it simply was a way of life.
 In more recent times, since the onset of the agricultural and industrial revolutions, environmental “justice” is often meted out by powerful people to disastrous effect.
 We have profoundly impacted the natural world, and we have created societies ridden with the scourges of institutional racism, intergenerational pollution, and persistent poverty.
 These ills frequently intersect with our environment, creating problems as vast as climate change and as personal as a child with asthma.
 Asheville and Buncombe County are no exception, and we must do better.
 (Note that the City of Asheville has a Climate Justice Initiative that you can learn more about here, which we will explore more in the coming months).

 We will be reaching out into the community through events, media, and conversation.
 But please find us, too!
-Tell us what EJ means to you here.
+Tell us what EJ means to you using the form below.
 DM us on Instagram @wilmadykemanlegacy, or find us on Facebook.
 We plan to document your thoughts, ideas, and stories, to learn from them, and to put them into future action.